rails/rails/guides/source/action_controller_overview.md

     Person.create(params[:person])
   end

-  # This will pass with flying colors as long as there's a person key
+  # This will pass with flying colors as long as there's a person
-  # in the parameters, otherwise it'll raise a
+  # key in the parameters, otherwise it'll raise an
-  # ActionController::ParameterMissing exception, which will get
+  # ActionController::ParameterMissing exception.
-  # caught by ActionController::Base and turned into a 400 Bad
+  # In this case the log will show the request completing as a
-  # Request error.
+  # 400 Bad Request.
   def update
     person = current_account.people.find(params[:id])
     person.update!(person_params)